Contents

 Use these pointers to keep your skylight gleaming year-round:.

-Have actually skylights examined by a professional every year for hairline fractures and other defects that can cause more substantial structural damage down the line.
-If you’re uneasy cleaning skylights yourself, have your skylights professionally cleaned up at the same time you have them examined.
+Have skylights inspected by a expert every year for hairline cracks and other defects that can cause more substantial structural damage down the line.
+If you’re uneasy cleansing skylights yourself, have your skylights professionally cleaned at the same time you have them inspected.

-If changing your roof and installing a brand-new skylight at the same time, ask your roofer to have an ice and water guard installed with the roof underlayment to anticipate ice dams.
-Having a skylight makes your roof more vulnerable to forming ice dams( melted snow that has refrozen) around the external edges of the skylight, which can avoid rainwater overflow or melt and create a leakage if they leak through the roof shingles.
+If changing your roof and setting up a brand-new skylight at the same time, ask your roofing professional to have an ice and water guard set up with the roof underlayment to expect ice dams.
+Having a skylight makes your roof more vulnerable to forming ice dams( melted snow that has actually refrozen) around the external edges of the skylight, which can avoid rainwater overflow or melt and produce a leak if they permeate through the roof shingles.

 Pros.